Expand and zoom your workspace in Keynote on Mac

 Tip: When you open multiple presentations in full screen, they open in tabs instead of in separate windows.
 You move between the presentations by clicking the tabs in the tab bar.
 To have presentations (and all other documents) open in separate windows instead, do one of the following:

-macOS Ventura 13 or later: Choose Apple menu > System Settings, then click Desktop & Dock.
-Click the “Prefer tabs when opening documents” pop-up menu, then choose “Never”.
+macOS Ventura 13 or later: Choose Apple menu > System Settings, then click Desktop & Dock in the sidebar.
+(You may need to scroll down.)
+Go to Windows & Apps, click the pop-up menu next to “Prefer tabs when opening documents,” then choose “Never.”